BSIT-007-Iqra/e-commerce_shopping_app/README.md

 - Gathering the resources needed to fulfill the [`Task`](#task).
 - Build a [`Docker Installation Script`](docker_installation.sh) automation script for installing and using Docker.
   > Running Script explained in [`COMMANDS.md File`]()!
-- Setting up this Git Repository and Adding and Commiting Files
+- Setting up this Git Repository and Adding and Committing Files
 - Build a Dockerfile for the Online Shopping Portal Application
-- Implemented Multi-Stage Docker Build which reduced the size of Image by `1GB` and increased deployment speed by `50%` improving efficiency and faster deployment
+- Implemented Multi-Stage Docker Build, which reduced the size of the Image by 1GB and increased deployment speed by 50%, improving efficiency and faster deployment
 - Build a [`.dockerignore`](.dockerignore) file for ignoring the `Files and Directory` which are unecessary.
-- Using .dockerignore help reduce the docker image size and improving its deployment speed.
+- Using .dockerignore helps reduce the docker image size and improves its deployment speed.
 - Built a `Docker Compose` file
-- - Lead to faster implementation of Application
+- - Lead to faster implementation of the Application
 - - Performing Regular `Health Checks`.
 - - Custom Network Configuration
-- Implemented `Docker Scout` for Checking `Vulnerabilties` of Application. [`Docker Scout Report`](image_report.md)
+- Implemented `Docker Scout` for checking `Vulnerabilities` of the  Application. [`Docker Scout Report`](image_report.md)
-- Used `Amazon EC2` to bring the Application to Internet
+- Used `Amazon EC2` to bring the Application to the Internet

 > Shown in Video Demonstration